joshnuss/1000experiments.dev/posts/147-selection-store-derived.md

 </div>
 ```

-# Derived store
+## Derived store

-In this experiment, I tried a different approach using a `derived()` store.
-The derived store is a `boolean` value that re-computes based on what's selected.
+In this experiment, I tried a different approach for detected selection using a `derived()` store.
+The derived store is a `boolean` that re-computes based on what's selected.
 It simplifies the usage a bit:

 ```html
 <script>